Exploring the relation between cell shape and motility

 Future plans

-1. Increase the dataset to observe more characteristic switches from mode to mode and account for more data in statistical research.
+1. Dataset expansion: increase the dataset size to observe more characteristic transitions between migration modes and obtain more data for the statistical analysis.

 References